rockersuke/triz2DAAD/README.md

 - Number (singular/plural) discordances are to be expected due to the fact that putting in and out condacts use just one system message for both cases.

 ## HISTORY

+- **1.0.4b21** 251114

+  - Added imperative form of LOOK in spanish VOC.
+  - Avoided blank line in object listing when there's no object using HASNAT 55 and BACKAT in process 3.
+  - New way of discriminating LOOK OBJECT from REDESCRIBE in process 1 instead of 5.

 - **1.0.4b20** 261020